acrosman/SnowForce/contributing.md

 ## Getting Started

-Salesforce2Sql is an Electron app built using Node.js.
+snowForce is an Electron app built using Node.js.
 If you are familiar with this environment there shouldn't be any surprises here.

 You need to have:
 * Node.js (Current LTS versions supported by Electron on supported)